T-Tanweer04/Red-Wine-Quality-Prediction/README.md

 # Red-Wine-Quality-Prediction
 This machine learning model predicts the quality for red wine.
+Took help of some seniors, only the analytics was my part using pandas, numpy, seaborn and matplotlib